-Investment consultants
+Investment Consultants

-The Council contracts with Sterling Consultancy Services to provide advice and information relating to its investment and borrowing activities.
-However, responsibility for final decision making remains with the Council and its officers.
+The Council's treasury management adviser Sterling Consultancy Services was acquired by Arlingclose Limited in October 2012.
+Arlingclose continues to provide advice and information on the Council's investment and borrowing activities, although responsibility for final decision making remains with the Council and its officers.
 The services received include:

 - advice and guidance on relevant policies, strategies and reports,

 - advice on investment decisions,

 - notification of credit ratings and changes,

 - other information on credit quality,

 - advice on debt management decisions,

-- · accounting advice,
+- accounting advice,

 - reports on treasury performance,

-- · forecasts of interest rates, and
+- forecasts of interest rates, and

 - training courses.